collindching/Learning-Exercises/Box Office Revenue Prediction/README.md

 The primary goal of this project was to practice processing data using custom transformers and Scikit-Learn Pipelines.
 I spent longer than I intended on this, but learned a lot about feature selection as well.
 If I were to return to this project to improve model performance, I'd focus further on external data, feature engineering, and feature selection.

+## How to run this project

+1. Download `Regression Model.ipynb`.
+Then download the data for the project from [here](https://www.kaggle.com/c/tmdb-box-office-prediction/data).
+2. Place it in the same directory as the Jupyter Notebook
+3. In the notebook, change the file path in `pd.read_csv()` your preferred data name
+4. You should be able to work through the entire notebook
+5. If you run into issues or have questions, log an issue and I'll get back to you ASAP

 ## Learning goals

 * [x] Practice Python ML workflow